inspec/inspec/docs/reporters.md

 This will disable or enable the ssl check when accessing the Automate 2 instance.

-PLEASE NOTE: These fields are ONLY needed if you do not have chef-client attached to a chef server running on your node.
-The fields below will be automatically pulled from the chef server.

 #### node_name

 This will be the node name which shows up in Automate 2.

 #### node_uuid

-This overrides the node uuid sent up to Automate 2.
-On non-chef nodes we will try to generate a static node uuid for you from your hardware.
-This will almost never be needed unless your working with a unique virtual setup.
+This will be the node uuid which shows up to Automate 2.
+You will want to use a static uuid per node for all your reports.

 #### environment